-Trustee Meetings attended Out of a possible

-S Walker, Chair of Trustees (Resigned 13th September) 6 6

-B Roberts 6 6

-A Leng 3 5

-C Kirk 5 6

-S Wilson 6 6

-L Wallhead, Chair of Trustees (from 5th November 2021) 6 6
+Trustee Meetings attended Out of a possible B Roberts C Kirk S Wilson L Wallhead, Chair of Trustees (from 6 4 6 5 6 6 6 6 November 2021) H Wells D Jockel J Keen J Phillips 1 2 2 3 6 2 2 6

-H Wells 0 6

-J Phillips 1 1

-The composition of the Trust's Governance Structure and Scheme of Delegation underwent a review during the beginning of 2019 under the guidance of an NLG appointed by the Trust.
+The composition of the Trust's Governance Structure and Scheme of Delegation underwent a review during the beginning of 2022 under the guidance of an NLG appointed by the Trust.
 The Trust now has three layers of Governance:

-- Members: The Trust currently has 3 Members.
-As the Trust grows this will increase to at least 5 and will form a key recruitment drive for academic year 21/22; - Trustees: The Trust has 6 trustees who bring a wealth of skills and expertise to the Board of Trustees.
+- Members: The Trust currently has 3 Members and 2 further members have been recruited and await appointment. - Trustees: The Trust has 6 trustees who bring a wealth of skills and expertise to the Board of Trustees.
 Recruitment of trustees will be a priority for academic year 21/22 with two new trustees already being appointed. - Local Governing Bodies: These are now established at each school.
 More Governors were recruited to fill vacancies and ensure that there was representation in terms of skills and experience.